wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 Edge weights are mapped from an edge (which is specified using the vertex number, the list, and the index in the list) to a real value by a mapping function.
 The implementation of the function is unspecified, and is irrelevant to this paper.
+Simpler graphs, such as uni-direction graphs or uniform weighted graphs can be encoded more efficiently by only storing one adjacency list per vertex and by not having a edge weight mapping function.

 Ligra supports vertex subset data structure.
 There are two different flavors.
 A dense vertex subset is represented as a bitmap of |V| bits, in which each bit represents one vertex.
 A sparse vertex subset is simply an unordered list